johnrees/cloudflare-tools/README.md

+`Note: this is incomplete, it doesn't do anything useful yet!`

 # cloudflare-tools

 Simple set of command line utilities to quickly manage tasks that would otherwise take a long time using the GUI.